haifengkao/SqliteSubstringSearch/README.md

 SqliteSubstringSearch
 =====================
-An open source tokenizer which supports fast substring search with sqlite FTS(full text search).
+An open source tokenizer which supports fast substring search with sqlite FTS (full text search).

-If you feel `LIKE '%text%'` is too slow, this is the right solution for you.
+If you think `LIKE '%text%'` is too slow, this is the right solution for you.

 ## How to use it
 * register the "character_tokenizer" module